awslabs/aws-encryption-sdk-specification/framework/structures.md

 throughout the AWS Encryption SDK framework.
 While these structures will usually be represented as objects, lower level languages MAY represent these fields in a less strictly defined way as long as all field properties are still upheld.
+In addition, this specification describes interfaces as if they accepted immutable values as input and produced new immutable values as output.
+Some languages may implement the interfaces by storing results into pre-allocated locations that are passed by reference, or even using a mutable structure as both input and output.

 Structures defined in this document: